 GeneCards Summary for PIGQ Gene

 PIGQ (Phosphatidylinositol Glycan Anchor Biosynthesis, Class Q) is a Protein Coding gene.
-Diseases associated with PIGQ include ohtahara syndrome.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
+Diseases associated with PIGQ include acute contagious conjunctivitis and acute conjunctivitis.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
 GO annotations related to this gene include phosphatidylinositol N-acetylglucosaminyltransferase activity.

 UniProtKB/Swiss-Prot for PIGQ Gene

 Part of the complex catalyzing the transfer of N-acetylglucosamine from UDP-N-acetylglucosamine to phosphatidylinositol, the first step of GPI biosynthesis